Skip to content

 Exercise 3 - Power

-Raising a quantum operation to a power appears in many known algorithms; for example, in Grover search and Quantum Phase Estimation.
-For most operations, it means repeating the same circuit multiple times.
+Raising a quantum operation to an integer power appears in many known algorithms; for example, in Grover search and Quantum Phase Estimation.
+In the general case the implementation involves repeating the same circuit multiple times.

-Sometimes, however, power can be simplified, thereby saving computational resources.
-The most trivial example is a quantum operation expressed as a single explicit unitary matrix (i.e., all n*n matrix terms are given).
-Raising the operation can be done by raising the matrix to that power via classical programming.
+Sometimes, however, the implementation of the power operation can be simplified, thereby saving computational resources.
+A simple example is the operation of rotating a single qubit about the X, Y, or Z axis.
+In this case the rotation gate can be used once with the angle multiplied by the exponent.
+A similar example is the function unitary - an operation expressed as an explicit unitary matrix (i.e., all n*n matrix terms are given).
+Raising the operation can be done by raising the matrix to that power via classical computation.

 See power operator.